qynser/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [X] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [X] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [X] Description of key features
-- [ ] Description of how you will use each technology
+- [X] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+The Uintah Storytelling festival just broke off from the Uintah School District after having a breakout first year of participation.
+They need somewhere to gather intrest and participation for upcoming years.
+What better way to do that than a dedicated website with recordings of previous years and a way to sign up?

 ### Design